St Filumena’s Catholic Primary School – Music Curriculum Statement

 At St Filumena’s Catholic School we want every child to be happy and enthusiastic learners of Music, and to be eager to achieve their very best in order to fulfil their God-given talents.
 We firmly believe that the recipe for success is high quality first-wave teaching in Music, which is central to the life of our happy, caring school.

 Intent – What we are trying to achieve?

-· Our principal aim is that children leave St Filumena’s Catholic School with a wide range of happy and rich memories in Music formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in music as an ongoing process not a one-off event.
+· Our principal aim is that children leave St Filumena’s Catholic School with a wide range of happy and rich memories in Music formed through interesting and exciting experiences that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in music as an ongoing process not a one-off event.

 · Our high-quality music education will engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.

 · Children will meet the National Curriculum expectations in music, which will be taught by highly-qualified staff who will support children to develop skills which in turn will enable them to develop a deeper understanding of the subject.

 · All children will study music for 60 minutes per week.

 · Children will develop self-confidence and teamwork skills through performance.
 They will have opportunities to sing as a class, in smaller groups and as a school community.

 · Children will have the opportunity to learn to play a musical instrument, progressing from the recorder (which will be taught as a class) to an orchestral or band instrument delivered by specialist teachers.